How to buy Bardoc Gold (BDC) shares

 Bardoc Gold overview

 Bardoc Gold Limited engages in the exploration and development of mineral properties in Australia.
 The company primarily explores for gold and manganese deposits.
-Its flagship project is the Bardoc Gold Project located in the Eastern Goldfields of Western Australia.
+Its flagship project is the Bardoc Gold project covering an area of 250 square kilometers located in the Eastern Goldfields region of Western Australia.
 The company was formerly known as Spitfire Materials Limited and changed its name to Bardoc Gold Limited in November 2018.
-Bardoc Gold Limited was founded in 2007 and is based in North Fremantle, Australia.
+Bardoc Gold Limited was incorporated in 2007 and is based in North Fremantle, Australia.

 Frequently asked questions